pk.org: Articles

 The Stored Program Concept (1940s)

-The concept emerged from theoretical work by Alan Turing (1936) and practical innovations of J. Presper Eckert and John Mauchly during ENIAC development.
-The first computer to prove this worked was the Manchester Baby, built by Freddie Williams and Tom Kilburn in 1948, which successfully ran a program for 52 minutes straight.
-Suddenly, you could load a completely different program onto a computer in seconds instead of days.
+The first computer to demonstrate this concept was the Manchester Baby, built by Freddie Williams and Tom Kilburn in 1948.
+It successfully ran a stored program for 52 minutes.
+The implications were profound: changing what a computer does no longer required physical modification.
+You could load a completely different program in seconds instead of days.

 Von Neumann Architecture (1940s)